 TD Economics estimated yesterday that the Liberals’ new first-time buyer initiatives would boost home sales by 2-5% through 2020.
 That seemed reasonable to us until the limits of this program finally sunk in.
 Now, we’d be surprised if it moved the needle more than 1% to 2%.
 B.C. had a roughly similar (but better) program and uptake was so low (78% below B.C.’s forecast) that they cancelled it last March.

 So it turns out that the FTHBI (appears to) do little to improve access to mortgages.
 And perhaps we shouldn’t be surprised given policy-makers’ concerns about debt loads.

-What it does do is reduce your payment and save you some interest.
+What it does do is reduce your payment/interest expense and save you on insurance premiums.
 But in return you have to cough up a chunk of your future home price gains to big brother.
 (The amount was not disclosed by officials.)